 Open doors to interior cabinets containing water pipes to circulate warm air inside them.
 As a hard freeze approaches, open both hot and cold faucets to a trickle to help prevent the water from freezing.

-Also be aware of possible electrical hazards if the water reaches electrical wiring or outlets.
+Be aware of possible electrical hazards if the water reaches electrical wiring or outlets.
 Although some plumbers may utilize torches to thaw a frozen pipe, homeowners should not use any device hotter than a hairdryer.
-Most homeowners merely prefer to call their plumber to handle the whole operation, just in case.
-Unfortunately, many people are unaware the pipe is frozen until it splits or bursts, thaws, and then starts spraying water like a fire hydrant.
+Many people, unfortunately, are unaware the pipe is frozen until it splits or bursts, thaws, and then starts spraying water like a fire hydrant.

-If the pipe is hidden inside a wall, inside a cabinet, in a crawlspace or attic, or between floors, the exact location may be harder to detect and repair, providing more time for the damage to developing.
-Once the leak is detected, shut off the nearest valve and call a plumber to repair the pipe.
+If the pipe is hidden inside a wall, inside a cabinet, in a crawlspace or attic, or between floors, the exact location may be harder to detect and repair.
+Once the leak is detected, shut off the nearest valve and call a plumber to fix the pipe.
 And call Action Restoration to mitigate the damage.

 Typical mitigation services for what to do when pipes freeze, leak or burst include:

-Once the plumber has repaired the pipes, and Action Restoration’s mitigation crews have stabilized the situation, our repair crews can assist in the assessment and repair of the damage to return the property to a safe and dry pre-loss condition.
+Once the plumber repairs the pipes, Action Restoration’s crews can assist in the assessment and rehabilitation of the damage to return the property to a safe and dry pre-loss condition.